DISCOVERY

 TWO LINES STUDIO

-Two Lines Studio specializes in creating unique furniture and objects that showcase a Brutalist-inspired aesthetic through their simple yet elegant forms.
-Founder Kirby Bourke’s 13 years of experience in metal fabrication and architectural design fuels the studio’s passion for creating visually striking and functional pieces.
+Established in 2018 by designer and maker Kirby Bourke, Two Lines Studio specializes in creating unique metal furniture and objects that showcase a Brutalist-inspired aesthetic through their simple yet elegant forms.
+Bourke’s thirteen years of experience in metal fabrication and architectural design fuels the studio’s passion for creating visually striking and functional pieces.
+Brass Bench by the studio is informed by the merging of simple geometries, fabricated in brass the patinated surface will develop a beautiful and unique finish over time.

 Image: Two Lines Studio, Kirby Bourke, Curve Collection Chair 1 and Chair 2, 2022.